Modern Slavery and Human Trafficking Policy

 6.2 We may terminate our relationship with our suppliers if they breach this Policy.

-This policy has been reviewed and approved by the board of directors of each of Maybourne Hotels Limited, Claridge’s Hotel Limited, The Connaught Hotel Limited and The Berkeley Hotel Limited on 6 July 2018.
+This policy has been reviewed and approved by the board of directors of each of Maybourne Hotels Limited, Claridge’s Hotel Limited, The Connaught Hotel Limited and The Berkeley Hotel Limited.